If you're thinking about climbing, a climbing helmet is your best friend and can really make the difference between life and death..

 A strong ABS shell protects the inside EPS foam, making it superior to polycarbonate shells in terms of durability.

-With a weight of 11.6 oz (330 g), it won't win any awards for its lightness, but it does the job and is ideal for all types of climbing.
+With a weight of 11.6 oz (330 g), it won't win any awards for its lightness, but this protective helmet does the job and is ideal for all types of climbing.

-The suspension system is extremely adjustable and includes a custom dial for precise adjustment.
+The suspension system of the half dome is extremely adjustable and includes a custom dial for precise adjustment.

-The headlamp clamps are among the safest on the market, so you don't have to worry about losing your light.
+The headlamp clamps on the Half Dome are among the safest on the market, so you don't have to worry about losing your light.

-The only drawback is the lack of adequate ventilation holes, but it's hard to beat this quality/price ratio.
+The only drawback of the Half Dome is the lack of adequate ventilation holes, but it's hard to beat this quality/price ratio.

 Climbing helmet buying guide